 To support this, NWDAF is proposed to implement new analytics determination logic in order to determine indoor-outdoor prediction of the UE.

 Editor’s Note: The new analytics information will be discussed and coordinated with FS_eNA_PH3.

+Editor’s Note: It is FFS how the LMF would use analytics data to determine indoor/outdoor status.

 NWDAF generates analytics data and with certain confidence level, provides as output to LMF indicating whether UE is indoor or outdoor.